-Kim Stephens enters her second season with Sacramento State in 2014-15.
-She came with head coach Bunky Harkleroad when he was hired prior to the 2013-14 season after serving as his assistant the previous year at Glenville State.
+Kim Stephens completed her second season with Sacramento State in 2014-15.
+She came to Sacramento with head coach Bunky Harkleroad when he was hired prior to the 2013-14 season after serving as his assistant the previous year at Glenville State.

 Stephens played for Harkleroad for three seasons before joining the Glenville State staff, giving her familiarity with the non-traditional playing style both as a player learning the system and as a coach teaching it.